bilaljaved/tcp-chat-server/README.md

 #Installation Instructions

-- Make sure you've brew pakcage manager installed in your system.
-In case you don't have brew installed, you can install it by running following command ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+- Make sure you've brew package manager installed in your system.
+In case you don't have brew installed, you can install it by running following command on terminal ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
--  Open the Terminal app and type brew install node.
+-  Now run "brew install node"
 - Sit back and wait.
 Homebrew downloads some files and installs them.
 And that’s it.
  -To make sure you have Node and NPM installed, run two simple commands to see what version of each is installed: